Strong homotopy Lie algebras, homotopy Poisson manifolds and Courant algebroids: Lie -algebras and quasi-Poisson groupoids

 which is a linear vector field.
 For all constant sections $x,y\in\g_0$, $-l_2^0$ gives rise to the bracket operation on $A^*$:

 The Jacobi identity of $[\cdot,\cdot]_{A^*}$ is controlled by $\phi=-l_3\in\wedge^3\g_0^*\otimes \g_{-1}\subset\Gamma(\wedge^3A)$.
 More precisely, we have

-\end{cor} Now we can restate Theorem \ref{thm:Lie quasi} using usual language in differential geometry.
+\end{cor} Now we can restate Theorem \ref{thm:Lie quasi} using usual language of differential geometry.
 This is necessary since we will consider the integration of Lie quasi-bialgebroids at the end of this section.

 \begin{cor} Given a $2$-term $L_\infty$-algebra $\mathfrak{g}=(\g_{-1}\stackrel{l_1}{\longrightarrow}\g_0,l_2=l^0_2+l^1_2,l_3)$, we obtain a Lie quasi-bialgebroid $(A,\delta,\phi)$, where the Lie algebroid $A=\mathfrak{g}^*_{-1}\times{\mathfrak{g}^*_{0}}\longrightarrow{\mathfrak{g}^*_{-1}}$ is given by Corollary \ref{cor:Lie algebroid}, $\delta:\Gamma(\wedge^kA)\longrightarrow \Gamma(\wedge^{k+1}A)$ is the generalized Chevalley-Eilenberg operator determined by the anchor $\rho_{A^*}$ and the bracket $[\cdot,\cdot]_{A^*}$ given in Corollary \ref{cor:Lie quasialgebroid}, and $\phi=-l_3$. \end{cor}